Research Summary

 Recent Updates

-Professor Bikramjit Basu has been elected as the Academician (Class: Science) of the World Academy of Ceramics (http://www.waceramics.org).
+Professor Bikramjit Basu has been elected as the Outstanding Professor, Academy of Scientific and Innovation Research, Government of India

 Bikramjit Basu received Alexander von Humboldt award in Bamberg, Germany on October 14, 2022.
 Bikramjit Basu and the team, in collaboration with Prof. Aldo R. Boccaccini, successfully organised Indo-German Workshop BIODENT, “Design and manufacturing of biomaterials and implants for dental, cranio-maxillofacial reconstruction and bone regeneration” during February 13-15, 2023 at the Institute of Biomaterials, University of Erlangen-Nuremberg, Germany.